 If you’re looking for public transport to Petra, JETT Bus leaves from Abdali station in Amman at 6.30am and arrives to Petra around 10.30an.
 It then returns to the city at 5pm.

 How much time do I need if I’m visiting Petra for the first time?

 How long is a piece of string?!
-I only had around 6 hours there, but could have easily spent several days.
+I only had around 6 hours at Petra, but could have easily spent several days.
 We raced around the site, keen to pack as much in as possible, but it would have been nice to explore at a leisurely pace.

 What trails are there in Petra and how long do they take?